The Buddhist Circuit in Himachal Pradesh

 Getting there: Tabo can be reached only by road from Kaza (50 km) and from Shimla (500 km).
 Though regular buses ply on the route, but a sturdy off-roading vehicle is best suited for the terrain.

 Where to stay: There are many privately operated hotels and Homestays at Tabo.
 If you are looking for a reasonable staying option, the monastery guesthouse is a perfect place to be.
 The nearest Himachal Tourism hotel is ‘The Spiti’ at Kaza.

 Best time to visit: From May to early November is a good time to visit Tabo.

 Spiti is full of surprises that grip you in awe.
 Dhankar (altitude 3370 m) is one such place.
 Precariously hanging to a cliff, overlooking the spread of the Spiti plains, Dhankar monastery did serve as a guarding fort for the valley.
-This monastery is exemplary about the building and architectural skills of the inhabitants.
-It was the castle of Nono, the ruler of Spiti, where prisoners also used to hold.
+This monastery is exemplary for the building and architectural skills deployed.
+It was the castle of Nono, the ruler of Spiti, where prisoners also used to held.
 The monastery has a statue of Vairochana as Dhayan Buddha, scriptures in Bhoti script and ancient Thangka paintings.
-Near the monastery is the Dhankar lake.
+Near the monastery is the Dhankar Lake.

 Getting there: Dhankar is about 30 km from Tabo.
 It can be reached from Keylong-Kaza route as well as from Shimla-Kaza route.
 From the Kaza-Tabo-Nako-Shimla road, 7 km from a place called Schichling, a branching road heads out for Dhankar.